-Kept going back to say that a patient had an inguinal hernia and it wasn't mesh repair.
-So answer that question.
-And Sarah says that she remembers in your first broadcast with us, she has a very good memory because she does that you talked about sticky people, people who were more prone to adhesions and others.
+Cat came back to say that her patient had an inguinal hernia, and it was a mesh repair.
+So to answer that question.
+And Sarah says that she remembers in your first broadcast with us, she has a very good memory.

+Yeah she does.

+You talked about sticky people, people who were more prone to adhesions and others.
 Can you talk a bit about adhesions and whether we can or can't have any effect on them?
-She says she hasn't said can we break them down?
+She hasn't said can we break them down.